El Pedregal Formation

-The El Pedregal Formation is a geological formation of Early Aalenian-Early Bajocian (Middle Jurassic) age in the Iberian Basin of W Iberian Peninsula.
+The El Pedregal Formation is a geological formation of Aalenian-Bajocian (Middle Jurassic) age in the Iberian Basin in the Iberian Peninsula.
 This is allocated in the East-Iberian area, that during the Middle Jurassic was part of a Carbonate platform system, influenced by tectonic activity and fault lines, along the Iberian and Catalan Coastal mountain ranges of Spain, with an exposure of up to 500 km.
 This carbonates are allocated on the Chelva Group, that was network of carbonate platforms, with shallow areas forming around elevated blocks created by tectonic forces.
 Deeper marine environments developed between these blocks, which were likely connected to the open ocean.
 The Internal Castilian Platform was linked to the Iberian Massif, while the El Maestrazgo High separated two marine platforms: the External Castilian and Aragonese.
 Further to the northeast, the Tortosa Platform was bordered by the Tarragona High and Catalan Massif to the north and the El Maestrazgo High to the south.
 The Beceite Strait acted as a transition zone between the Aragonese and Tortosa platforms.